Simple Minds: Second hiatus, return and decline (1999–2005)

+Return to prominence (2005–2009)

+With the Kerr, Burchill, Duffy and Gaynor line-up, Simple Minds released Black & White 050505 (their fourteenth studio album), on 12 September 2005.
+The album's first single, "Home", received airplay on alternative rock radio stations in the US.
+It reached No. 37 in the UK and was not released in North America.
+The band spent 2006 touring throughout Europe, the Far East, Australia and New Zealand on the Black And White tour (with Mark Taylor on keyboards).
+2007 marked the band's 30th anniversary and saw the band embark on a brief tour of Australia and New Zealand as guests of INXS.
 On 27 June 2008, Simple Minds played the 90th birthday tribute to Nelson Mandela in London's Hyde Park.
 The band then undertook a short tour of the UK to celebrate their 30th anniversary.
 During these concerts, the band performed the entire New Gold Dream (81–82–83–84) album and songs from their other albums in a two-part concert performance.
 Jim Kerr and Charlie Burchill also played a number of concerts with Night of the Proms across Europe in spring, followed by further shows in late 2008.

-In June 2008, Kerr and Burchill briefly reunited with the full original band lineup for the first time in twenty-seven years, when meetings with Derek Forbes, Mick MacNeil and Brian McGee led to a studio rehearsal date.
-However, the reunion rapidly foundered over disagreements regarding control of the band and equal status for all members.
+In June 2008, Kerr and Burchill briefly reunited with the full original band line-up for the first time in twenty-seven years, when meetings with Derek Forbes, Mick MacNeil and Brian McGee led to a studio rehearsal date.
 Reverting to the Kerr/Burchill/Duffy/Gaynor lineup, Simple Minds released a new studio album entitled Graffiti Soul on 25 May 2009.
-On the November/December "Graffiti Soul UK Tour" they were supported by Orchestral Manoeuvres in the Dark as special guests.
-A new record label, W14/Universal label, had purchased the Sanctuary label in early 2009.
-Former Sanctuary Records A&R head John Williams (who had signed the band to Sanctuary) kept his position with the new label, and exercised the option to pick up the remaining Simple Minds albums owed as part of the previous deal.
+On the November/December Graffiti Soul UK tour they were supported by Orchestral Manoeuvres in the Dark as special guests.
 In May 2009, Graffiti Soul's first single, "Rockets", was released as a digital download single only.
 On 31 May 2009, the album entered the UK Album chart at No. 10, becoming Simple Minds' first album in 14 years to enter the UK Top 10.
-The album also entered European Top 100 Album chart at No. 9.

 Interspersed with Simple Minds activity, Jim Kerr recorded and released his first solo album Lostboy!
 AKA Jim Kerr on 17 May 2010 under the name "Lostboy!
 AKA".
 Explaining the project name and ethos, he commented "I didn't want to start a new band.
-I like my band ...and I didn't want a point blank Jim Kerr solo album either."
+I like my band...and I didn't want a point blank Jim Kerr solo album either."
 A Lostboy!
 AKA 10-date European tour followed from 18 to 31 May 2010.